PsychoGoldfishNG/newgrounds.io-for-javascript-html5/README.md

 # Getting Started

-Newgrounds.io is currently in private Beta.
-To request an invitation, join the Newgrounds.io Developers group at https://groups.google.com/d/forum/newgroundsio-developers

 Before you can use this library, you will need to create a project on http://www.newgrounds.com/projects/games and obtain an app id from your new project's "API Tools" page.
 Be sure you have switched to the v3 beta!

 # Usage